-Meteotemplate is a software package, or template, that hundreds of hobbyist weather stations around the world use to create rich and beautiful web pages with weather data.
+Meteotemplate en a software packageor template, which hundreds of amateur weather stations around the world use to create comprehensive and eye-catching web pages with weather data.

-My weather station sends its data to the internet, since several years with the help of a Raspberry Pi, the Open Source software WeeWx, and the Meteotemplate program.
+My weather station sends its data to the internet, for several years now with the help of a Raspberry Pi, WeeWx open source software, and the Meteotemplate template.

-I recently discovered by analyzing data from the eMariete.com server that I was getting some pretty suspicious traffic.
-I started researching it and discovered that the problem was with Meteotemplate.
+I recently discovered while analysing data from the eMariete.com server that was receiving rather suspicious traffic.
+I looked into it and discovered that the problem was in Meteotemplate.

-Meteotemplate has an open redirect vulnerability (technically called CWE-601 [URL Redirection to Untrusted Site ('Open Redirect')]) which makes «the bad guys» can use it to commit their misdeeds (mainly attacks phishing, but it is usable for many more types of attack and traffic and link masking).
+Meteotemplate has an open redirect vulnerability (technically called CWE-601 [ URL Redirection to Untrusted Site ('Open Redirect') ]) which makes "the bad guys"can use it to committing their misdeeds (mainly attacks of phishing, but is usable for many more types of attack and traffic and link masking).

 The CCN-157548 vulnerability

-CCN-157548 is the code that is given to this vulnerability in the vulnerability catalogs from the cybersecurity companies.
+CCN-157548 is the code given for this vulnerability in the vulnerability catalogues with which the cybersecurity companies.

-This vulnerability (of type ‘Open Redirect‘) allows the attacker to build a URL with a certain format which apparently points to a completely normal and legal website but when the user clicks on it, he is redirected to any website the attacker wants.
+This vulnerability (of type ‘Open Redirect‘) what allows the attacker to construct a URL with a given format which, apparently, points to a completely normal and legal website, but when the user clicks on it, he/she is redirected to the website of the attacker's choice..

-Take advantage of a vulnerability like this makes phishing attacks much easier, since the name of the server in the manipulated link is identical to the legal sitelegal, which makes the links have a harmless appearance.
+Exploiting a vulnerability like this greatly simplifies phishing attacks, since it the name of the server in the manipulated link is identical al of the site "legal"which makes the links have a harmless appearance.

-The link may contain a parameter so that the web application redirect the request to the specified URL.
-By modifying that URL, which points to the malicious site, an attacker can successfully make a phishing attack and steal the user's credentials.
+The link may contain a parameter for the web application to redirect the request to the specified URL.
+By modifying that URL, which points to the malicious site, an attacker can successfully run a phishing scam and steal the user's credentials.

-The Open Redirect is a bug in the program, which allows attackers to redirect users to malicious websites.
+Open redirection, or Open Redirect, is a bug in this programmewhich allows attackers to redirect users to malicious websites.

-An example of exploit of this vulnerability would be in which the attacker, to impersonate your bank, creates a link like https://yourbank.com/home and when the user clicks on it is redirected to the web page that wants the attacker.
+An example of exploitation of this vulnerability would be where the attacker, in order to impersonate your bank, creates a link like https://tubanco.com/entrar and when the user clicks on it is redirected to the web page that would like to the attacker.

-If our website https: //myweb.com/get in is vulnerable, the bad create url like https: //myweb.com/ enter/redirect.php?https://elsitiodelmalo.com so that, when our unsuspecting navigator clicks on the link, believing that he is going to come to our website, actually go to the web bad (who can impersonate for ours) and ask the user for data, for example.
+If our website https://myweb.com/enter is vulnerable, the bad guy create a URL such as https://myweb.com/enter/redirect.php?https://elsitiodelmalo.com so that, when our unwary surfer clicks on the link, believing that he will come to our website, actually go to the website of the bad guy (which can be passed off as for ours) and request data from the user, for example.

 How to fix the Meteotemplate vulnerability?

-On August 25 I opted for make it public in Meteoclimatic, What is it the largest forum for meteorology fans in Spain, and where many of them use this software.
-They immediately paid attention and in less than 24 hours, the user jmviper public the redirect.php code, that you can see below, fixing the vulnerability in Meteotemplate.
+On 25 August I opted for make it public in Meteoclimaticwhich is the largest forum for meteorology enthusiasts in Spainand where many of them use this software.
+They immediately paid attention and in less than 24 hours, the user jmviper published the code of redirect.php, which you can see below, fixing the vulnerability in Meteotemplate.